kedacore/external-scaler-azure-cosmos-db/README.md

 - **Monitored Container** - The Azure Cosmos DB container that the application needs to monitor for new changes.
 A Cosmos DB container might contain several logical partitions based on the presence of distinct values of partition keys.
 Different logical partitions will be grouped under the same **Partition Range** if they are stored on the same physical partition.
 For more information, please read the documentation on [partitioning overview](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview).
 In general, for containers that do not contain large amount of data, the count of physical partitions does not exceed 1.

 - **Lease Container** - Another Azure Cosmos DB container that keeps track of changes happening on the monitored container.
 It stores the list of changes in the **Change Feed**.
 The [change feed design pattern](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-design-patterns) supports multiple parallel listeners by keeping independent feeds for each partition range.
 The listener application instances acquire leases on these individual feeds before processing them.
 This ensures that a change is not processed by multiple applications.
 You may have both monitored and lease containers in the same Cosmos DB account, but they can also be situated in different accounts.

 - **KEDA** - KEDA runs as a separate service in Kubernetes cluster.
 It enables auto-scaling of applications based on internal and more primarily, external events.
 Check [KEDA documentation](https://keda.sh/docs/concepts/) to learn more.

 - **External Scaler** - While KEDA ships with a set of [built-in scalers](https://keda.sh/docs/scalers/), it also allows users to extend KEDA through support for [external scalers](https://keda.sh/docs/scalers/external/).
-In this scheme, KEDA will query user's GRPC service to fetch  metrics of an event source, and will scale the applications accordingly.
-This is wheres 'KEDA external scaler for Azure Cosmos DB' plugs itself in.
+In this scheme, KEDA will query user's GRPC service to fetch metrics of an event source and will scale the applications accordingly.
+This is where 'KEDA external scaler for Azure Cosmos DB' plugs itself in.
 For information on how an external scaler can be implemented, check [KEDA external scaler concept](https://keda.sh/docs/concepts/external-scalers/).

 - **Listener Application(s)** - This represents the application `Deployment` or `StatefulSet` that you would like to scale in and out using KEDA and the external scaler.
 For information on how to setup the change feed processor in your application that processes changes in Cosmos DB container, read documentation on [change feed processing](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor).